hexagonix/Doc/Hexagon/README.en.md

 <div align="justify">

 Hexagon is a monolithic `kernel` running in 32-bit `protected mode`, developed purely in Assembly for the PC (x86) architecture.
 It is a kernel written from scratch, aiming for the speed and compatibility of modern hardware, but also being able to run on older hardware (Pentium III or higher, with 32 MB of RAM or more).
-At the moment, it guarantees a single-user environment, despite the use of virtual terminals, and single-tasking, despite the ability to load, keep in memory and control more than one process at a time, in a chronological order execution stack.
-In the future, the kernel may support the execution of multiple processes in preemptive multitasking.
+At the moment, it guarantees a single-user environment, despite the use of virtual terminals, and preemptive multitasking, implementing a round-robin scheduler.
 Hexagon was designed to be a Unix-like kernel and forms the basis of `Hexagonix`, albeit independently of it.
 It runs executable images in the `HAPP` format, developed exclusively for Hexagon.
 It also implements a very sophisticated API accessible through a standardized and documented system call, as you can see below.

 Some features of Hexagon:

 - :white_check_mark: Support for x86 processors (Pentium III or higher);
 - :white_check_mark: Support for devices with 32 MB of RAM or more;
-- :white_check_mark: User environment support;
+- :white_check_mark: Preemptive multitasking, with a round-robin scheduler and a dedicated idle process;
+- :white_check_mark: Seven process states (free, ready, running, blocked, sleeping, zombie and idle);
+- :white_check_mark: Non-blocking process creation (spawn) and process termination by PID (kill);
-- :white_check_mark: [System call](SYSCALL.en.md) with 68 sophisticated functions accessed by the user environment;
+- :white_check_mark: [System call](SYSCALL.en.md) with 71 sophisticated functions accessed by the user environment;
 - :white_check_mark: Own executable binary format (HAPP);
 - :white_check_mark: Unix-like;
 - :white_check_mark: Completely written in x86 Assembly;